-For many boat owners tenders are a vital all-purpose workhorse used for everything from going to the pub to ferrying supplies and spares.
+For many boat owners tenders, or dinghies as they are also known (and in this instance we mean small boats powered by an outboard or oars, as opposed to sailing dinghies), are a vital all-purpose workhorse used for everything from going to the pub to ferrying supplies and spares.
 For others they also have to double up as watersports toys in their own right.
 Yet all too frequently little or no thought goes into which model is be best suited to an owner’s needs.

 Over the years a great deal of development has gone the design of tenders and there are now many more options available than in the past.